 Friends of the Library

-A parent group devoted to helping the Waynflete Library with organizing the Book Fair, the Used Book Sale, Think Ink, Bottles for Books and Birthday Books, as well as shelving and other needs that arise in the library’s physical space..
+A parent group devoted to helping the Waynflete Library with organizing the Book Bash, the Used Book Sale at Spring Fling, Bottles for Books and Birthday Books, as well as shelving and other needs that arise in the library’s physical space.

-A book discussion series for the adult Waynflete community!!
-Parents, faculty, staff, and alumni take part in faculty-led book discussions.
+A book discussion series for the adult Waynflete community!
+Parents, faculty, staff, and alumni take part in faculty and staff-led book discussions.